kusanagi1337/youtube-dl/CONTRIBUTING.md

 ###  Is anyone going to need the feature?

 Only post features that you (or an incapacitated friend you can personally talk to) require.
-Do not post features because they seem like a good idea.
+Do not request features because they seem like a good idea.
 If they are really useful, they will be requested by someone who requires them.

 ###  Is your question about youtube-dl?

 It may sound strange, but some bug reports we receive are completely unrelated to youtube-dl and relate to a different, or even the reporter's own, application.
 Please make sure that you are actually using youtube-dl.
-If you are using a UI for youtube-dl, report the bug to the maintainer of the actual application providing the UI.
-On the other hand, if your UI for youtube-dl fails in some way you believe is related to youtube-dl, by all means, go ahead and report the bug.
+If you are using a UI front-end for youtube-dl, or a server application that embeds youtube-dl, report the bug to the maintainer of the actual application.
+On the other hand, if the application fails in some way you believe is related to youtube-dl, by all means go ahead and report the bug.

 # DEVELOPER INSTRUCTIONS